fhircast/sandbox.js/README.md

 ## Front-end description

 ### HTML
+The four sections of the web page are each contained in their own division or 'div': selectHub,subscribe,notify and monitor.
+Simple styling is embedded to avoid an extra file to maintain.

 ### JavaScript
 The two FHIRcast-relevant functions are **sendEvent()** and **sendSubscription()**.
-Both are using 'XMLhttpRequest' instead of the newer 'fetch' function to support IE11.
+Both are using 'XMLHttpRequest' instead of the newer 'fetch' function to order to support Internet Explorer.
-* sendSubscription:  This function builds a query string using the data from the input fields of section 2 and POSTs it to the hub with 'Content-type' header set to 'application/x-www-form-urlencoded'.
+* sendSubscription():  This function builds a query string using the data from the input fields of section 2 and POSTs it to the hub with 'Content-type' header set to 'application/x-www-form-urlencoded'.
-* sendSubscription:  This function builds a JSON string using the data from the input fields of section 3 and POSTs it to the hub with 'Content-type' header set to 'application/json'.
+* sendEvent():  This function builds a JSON string using the data from the input fields of section 3 and POSTs it to the hub with 'Content-type' header set to 'application/json'.

 Other functions are specific to the sandbox:
 * setURLs(): On page load, this function attemps to preselect the correct endpoints from the three drop-down menus.
-* getHubStatus(): Makes a POST to the sandbox backend to trigger the display of active subscriptions.
+* getHubStatus(): Makes a POST to the sandbox backend to trigger the display of active subscriptions when the button is clicked.
+* deleteSubscriptions(): Makes a POST to the sandbox backend to clear the subscriptions list when the button is clicked.